What tools does your team use to communicate with each other?

 The nitty gritty details:

-• Slack: Free, with the “Standard” plan starting at $6.67 per user per month.
+- Slack: Free, with a “Standard” paid plan charged per user per month.

-• Microsoft Teams: Free, with Microsoft 365 plans (formerly known as Office 365 Business) starting at $5 per user per month.
+- Microsoft Teams: Free, with Microsoft 365 plans (formerly known as Office 365 Business) charged per user per month.

 When it comes to the price tag, Slack and Microsoft Teams really aren’t that far apart.
 However, it’s worth noting that despite the lower cost, Microsoft Teams appears to offer more features and functionality on the free plan—such as an unlimited message history limit and screen sharing.